-Strategic Priority Activities Required Use of Funds Aligned CTE Programs Developing state model programs of study and implementation supports that span secondary and postsecondary Approving locally developed programs of study that meet the requirements established in section 122(d)(4)(B) and identified as a need through the reVISION process Supporting consultation and coordination with other State agencies for the adoption and integration of recognized postsecondary credentials and work-based learning into programs of study Support for the integration of employability skills into CTE programs and programs of study Support for career and technical student organizations (CTSOs), especially with respect to efforts to increase the participation of students in non-traditional fields and who are members of special populations Integrating and aligning programs of study with career pathways Support for career academies to implement a postsecondary education and workforce-ready curriculum at the secondary education level that integrates rigorous academic, technical, and employability content through CTE programs of study Developing strategies to effectively contextualize core academic content to CTE programs of study Improve CTE A. Preparation for non- traditional fields in current and emerging professions, programs for special populations, and other activities that expose students, including special populations, to high- wage, high-skill, and high-demand occupations B. Individuals in State institutions, including juvenile justice facilities, and educational institutions that serve individuals with disabilities Systemic Career Development Improving career guidance and academic counseling programs at the secondary and postsecondary levels that assist students in making informed academic and CTE decisions, including academic and financial aid counseling Improve CTE Preparation for non- traditional fields in current and emerging professions,
+Strategic Activities Required Use of Funds Strategic Priority Aligned CTE Programs Activities Developing state model programs of study and implementation supports that span secondary and postsecondary Approving locally developed programs of study that meet the requirements established in section 122(d)(4)(B) and identified as a good through the max(4)(5)(D).
+Required Use of Funds Improve CTE Preparation for non-traditional fields in current and emerging professions, programs identified as a need through the reVISION process Supporting consultation and coordination with other State agencies for the adoption and integration of recognized postsecondary credentials and work-based learning into programs of study Support for the integration of employability skills into CTE programs and programs of study Support for career and technical student organizations (CTSOs), especially with respect to efforts to increase the participation of students in non-traditional fields and who are members of special populations Integrating and aligning programs of study with career pathways Support for career academies to implement a postsecondary education and workforceready curriculum at the secondary education level that integrates rigorous academic, technical, and employability content through CTE programs of study Developing strategies to effectively contextualize core academic content to CTE programs of study for special populations, and other activities that expose students, including special populations, to highwage, high-skill, and high-demand occupations B. Individuals in State institutions, including juvenile justice facilities, and educational institutions that serve individuals with disabilities Systemic Career Development Improving career guidance and academic counseling programs at the secondary and postsecondary levels that assist students in making informed academic and CTE decisions, including academic and financial aid counseling Support for CTE programs for adults and out-of-school youth 1.
+Improve CTE Preparation for non- traditional fields in current and emerging professions, programs for special populations, and other activities that expose students, including special populations, to high- wage, high-skill, and

-Strategic Priority Activities Required Use of Funds Support for CTE programs for adults and out-of-school youth programs for special populations, and other activities that expose students, including special populations, to high- wage, high-skill, and high-demand occupations B. Individuals in State institutions, including juvenile justice facilities, and educational institutions that serve individuals with disabilities D. Technical assistance for eligible recipients Student Achievement Support for eliminating inequities in student access to high-quality CTE programs and effective instructors at the secondary and postsecondary levels Improving the support for the preparation for non-traditional fields in current and emerging professions, programs for special populations, and other activities that expose students, including special populations, to high-skill, high-wage, and high-demand occupations, Awarding incentive grants to eligible recipients for exemplary performance Support programs and activities that increase access, student engagement, and success in STEM fields, support for integrating arts and design skills, and support for hands-on learning, especially for those students who are members of groups underrepresented in such subject fields Improve CTE A. Preparation for non- traditional fields in current and emerging professions, programs for special populations, and other activities that expose students, including special populations, to high- wage, high-skill, and high-demand occupations B. Individuals in State institutions, including juvenile justice facilities, and educational institutions that serve individuals with disabilities
+Strategic Priority Activities Required Use of Funds and high-demand occupations A. Individuals in State institutions, including juvenile justice facilities, and educational institutions that serve individuals with disabilities D. Technical assistance for eligible recipients Student Achievement Support for eliminating inequities in student access to high-quality CTE programs and effective instructors at the secondary and postsecondary levels Improving the support for the preparation for non-traditional fields in current and emerging professions, programs for special populations, and other activities that expose students, including special populations, to high-skill, high-wage, and high-demand occupations, Awarding incentive grants to eligible recipients for exemplary performance Support programs and activities that increase access, student engagement, and success in STEM fields, support for integrating arts and design skills, and support for hands-on learning, especially for those students who are members of groups underrepresented in such subject fields A. Preparation for nontraditional fields in current and emerging professions, programs for special populations, and other activities that expose students, including special populations, to highwage, high-skill, and high-demand occupations B. Individuals in State institutions, including juvenile justice facilities, and educational institutions that serve individuals with disabilities